Knuxfan24/Sonic-06-Stage-Editing-Archive/Tools/PATH Maxscripts/README.md

-Exports splines made in 3DS Max to 06's Path Format.
-Seems to have some weird problems with scale, so I would recommend exporting them to an OBJ file first & reimporting that before exporting. autodesk plz fix
+# PATH Importer
+Imports splines from Sonic '06 PATH files into 3ds Max.

+# PATH Exporter
+Exports splines made in 3ds Max to Sonic '06 PATH files.
 The splines don't seem to need any actual naming, as they seem to be based on the file itself.